LordIdra/transfer-window-old/plan.md

 [x] Better method for hyperbola Kepler equation
 [x] check get_time_since_last_periapsis nonsense is actually needed [x] Kepler solver failing to converge
-[ ] Janky method to find how many orbits completed in elliptical orbit (just floordiv or smth instead - can be method) [x] Would be better for Segment to store rc-refcell-xyz [ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions
-[ ] Use perpendicular to velocity vector rather than displacement direction for visual points [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+[x] Janky method to find how many orbits completed in elliptical orbit (just floordiv or smth instead - can be method) [x] Would be better for Segment to store rc-refcell-xyz [ ] Spacecraft can't change SOI while performing burn [ ] Spacecraft burns aren't included in predictions [x] The 40 second delay between SOI changes aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 ECS